-As an experienced mountain driver myself – with little experience with driving in snow – I was still determined to drive before I was warned that it could be really dangerous.
+As an experienced mountain driver myself – with little experience with driving in snow – I was still determined to drive before being warned that it could be hazardous.

-And that is the thing with the extreme weather conditions in Iceland – while the area around Reykjavik and the Golden Circle (plus South Coast) are mostly fine to drive in December, it is hard to predict whether streets of the Ring Road will be open in December or not.
+And that is the thing with the extreme weather conditions in Iceland.
+While the area around Reykjavik and the Golden Circle (plus South Coast) are mostly fine to drive in December, it is hard to predict whether the streets of the Ring Road will be open in December or not.

-So, if you drive in Iceland in December, be aware that sticking to a schedule might be impossible and you might get stuck – but driving in the capital and in the south is normally fine.
+So, if you drive in Iceland in December, be aware that sticking to a schedule might be impossible, and you might get stuck – but driving in the capital and the south is normally fine.

-And, since I only did guided tours myself and did not drive, I have gotten my share of experiences with tours in Iceland.
+And, since I only did guide tours myself and did not drive, I have gotten my share of experiences with tours in Iceland.

 I can’t complain here.
 BUT….

-Book yourself all the tours you are interested in, but be prepared that they will be cancelled.
-Not only the Northern Lights tour got cancelled a few times (because the sky was not very clear and the prediction of seeing them was low), but also other activities were cancelled.
+Book yourself all the tours you are interested in, but be prepared that they will be canceled.
+Not only the Northern Lights tour got canceled a few times (because the sky was not very clear and the prediction of seeing them was low), but also other activities were canceled.